 Opened in 1988 as part of the park’s then-new Norway pavilion, the Lost Legend: Maelstrom was a rarity: an actual ride in EPCOT’s World Showcase.
 Boarding dragon-headed Viking longboats, guests sailed up a waterfall under the eye of Odin before beginning a journey through a historic Viking village, an enchanted marsh populated by trolls, and a backwards dip into the frozen tundra before finally splashing down beneath a Norwegian oil rig – a pretty impressive itinerary for three and a half minutes!
 Exiting guests were then moved into a theater to view a promotional film about Norwegian industry and tourism.

 Maelstrom was an oddity, and just the kind of retro-absurdist ’80s travelogue that only EPCOT Center could produce.
-Even in the increasingly IP-obsessed Walt Disney Company of the 21st century, Maelstrom would surely sail on… after all, what could possibly take its place in a Scandinavian-themed pavilion in the cultural World Showcase?!
+Even in the increasingly IP-obsessed Walt Disney Company of the 21st century, Maelstrom seemed certain to sail on… after all, what else could possibly make sense in a Scandinavian-themed pavilion in the cultural World Showcase?!

 THEN & NOW: Putting aside whether or not Frozen belongs in World Showcase (or, for that matter, if it deserves a better ride than a reskin of 1988’s Maelstrom), Imagineers did a nice job making use of what they were given in an exceedingly awkward show building.